 MSRI Collegiality Statement*

-- Collegiality incorporates mutual respect for similarities and differences — in background, expertise, judgments, and assigned responsibilities — and establishes mutual trust between colleagues.
+- Encourage mutual respect for similarities and differences--in background, expertise, judgments, and assigned responsibilities, with the goal of establishing mutual trust between colleagues

 *This statement is modeled after the UC Berkeley Department of Mathematics Statement on Collegiality, Respect, and Sensitivity